-The MSA score that forms the cut-off point between each grade is also set from analysis of the consumer test data.
-The calculated MSA score is compared statistically to the box ticked and the optimum division points become the grade boundaries.
-A safety margin is included at the low end of good everyday MSA 3 to reduce the risk of any MSA product being unsatisfactory.
+grade is also set from analysis of the consumer test data.
+The MSA eating quality score is compared statistically to the quality rating box ticked to determine the grade boundaries.
+A beef cut must achieve a minimum of 46 points to be certified as MSA.